HR Software

 Action points for SMEs:

-• Pay equity review: Conduct an internal audit to identify and address any pay gaps.
+• Pay equity review: Conduct an internal audit to identify and address any pay gaps, and consider including salary information in job adverts ahead of likely future requirements.

 • Redundancy planning: Update redundancy procedures and train managers on obligations for employees on family leave.